Circular permutation in proteins: Algorithmic detection

 Many sequence alignment and protein structure alignment algorithms have been developed assuming linear data representations and as such are not able to detect circular permutations between proteins.
-Two examples of frequently used methods that have problems correctly aligning proteins related by circular permutation are dynamic programming and many hidden Markov models.
+The naive method for correctly aligning two proteins related by circular permutation is to produce all possible circulation permutations for one member of the pair and then find the one producing the best-scoring alignment, but this is slow.
+It can be sped up by dynamic programming, but a better method is to "double" one or both sequences to mimic the result of a gene duplication before using a normal alignment method.
+More sensitive derived methods replace amino-acid level alignment with the alignment of strings of protein domains extracted by hidden Markov models, or a structure alignment.

 As an alternative to these, a number of algorithms are built on top of non-linear approaches and are able to detect topology-independent similarities, or employ modifications allowing them to circumvent the limitations of dynamic programming.
 The table below is a collection of such methods.

 The algorithms are classified according to the type of input they require.
 Sequence-based algorithms require only the sequence of two proteins in order to create an alignment.
 Sequence methods are generally fast and suitable for searching whole genomes for circularly permuted pairs of proteins.
 Structure-based methods require 3D structures of both proteins being considered.
 They are often slower than sequence-based methods, but are able to detect circular permutations between distantly related proteins with low sequence similarity.
-Some structural methods are topology independent, meaning that they are also able to detect more complex rearrangements than circular permutation.
+Some methods are topology independent, meaning that they are also able to detect more complex rearrangements than circular permutation.